 Mulch saves water by reducing moisture loss.
 The shaded soil keeps the root zone from heating up as much.
-When laid thick enough, mulch prevents weeds from growing.
+When laid thick enough, mulching prevents weeds from growing.

 FOLLOW THIS METHOD USED BY Pros TO SPEED MULCHING: